Australia sending troops, police to Solomons amid unrest | Law-Order

 - Australia

-Australia says it is sending police, troops and diplomats to the Solomon Islands to help after anti-government demonstrators defied lockdown orders and took to the streets for a second day in violent protests.
+Australia announced on Thursday it was sending police, troops and diplomats to the Solomon Islands to help after anti-government demonstrators defied lockdown orders and took to the streets for a second day in violent protests.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)